 Our service now covers areas all across Canada

-Asbestos is a naturally occurring mineral which was mined primarily in Canada.
-Asbestos was commonly used in the construction of homes leading into the 1970’s in several different forms.
-However, it was quickly learned that the mineral is dangerous and from thereon, homeowners became worried of its use.
+Asbestos is a naturally occurring mineral that was mined primarily in Canada.
+Asbestos was commonly used in the construction of homes leading into the 1970s in several different forms.
+However, it was quickly learned that this mineral is dangerous and from thereon, homeowners became worried about its use.
 Asbestos is linked to lung diseases that are caused by breathing in its fibres, as it irritates the lungs and can lead to scarring.

 In the most serious of cases, asbestos can lead to a fatal type of lung cancer.
 In homes that were built before 1975, it can be found in materials such as thermal insulation, attic insulation, vinyl floor tiles, linoleum floor tiles, window caulking and glazing, fibre cement siding as well as some forms of textured paint.

 Unfortunately, there is no obvious way to see asbestos with the naked eye.
-However, if you are finding certain older materials around the home are deteriorating and you’re concerned about it, it is important to act and remove them.
-As asbestos is a dangerous substance, it is recommended that you take the proper safety precautions and hire an asbestos removal specialist to discard the mineral.
+However, if you find certain old materials around your home are deteriorating and you’re concerned about it, it's important to act quickly and remove them.
+As asbestos is a dangerous substance, it's recommended that you take the proper safety precautions and hire an asbestos removal specialist to discard the mineral properly.

-Guidelines that are in place for asbestos removal are there to protect contractors who may meet with the substance on a regular basis.
+Guidelines in place for asbestos removal are there to protect contractors who could meet with the substance on a regular basis.
 However, homeowners should be cautious and informed regarding the removal process.
-Finding asbestos in one’s home is common during home renovation projects, where testing for the substance is required to be approved for a work permit.
+Finding asbestos in one’s home is common during home renovation projects, especially in situations where testing for the substance is required to be approved for a work permit.

-It is safe to have asbestos in the home when it is undisturbed or contained, however, even touching the mineral can lead to the suspension of fibres into the air.
-If you are working on a home renovation project and feel as though you have come across asbestos, stop all work immediately.
+It's safe to have asbestos in the home when it's undisturbed or contained, however, even touching the mineral can lead to the suspension of fibres into the air.
+If you're working on a home renovation project and feel as though you have come across asbestos, stop all work immediately.

 A qualified asbestos specialist must survey the area and take samples that need to be analyzed at an accredited lab.
 If specialists do discover that there is asbestos hidden in the materials of your home, it will need to be removed.